Dono (film): Plot

 Dev participates in a pre-Shaadi dance event featuring Alina and Nikhil, and he suffers a (cinematically) sudden, lack of confidence to continue to stay till the end of the wedding and asks his agent to book his return ticket.
 When returning to their respective rooms for the night, Meghna says good night asking him to meet her the next day at the Haldi ceremony.
 But Dev, fighting back emotions, says that he is leaving for India the same night!
 This time Meghna says, 'It is your courage that brought you here.
 Now show enough courage to continue to stay through this.
 Don't go!'.

-Being wanted by a girl for the first time and being asked to stay on has a stunningly positive effect on Dev.
-A visibly energized Dev is seen the next morning at the Haldi ceremony, thoroughly enjoying himself as well as the newfound feelings for Meghna, who also reciprocates her feelings for him.
+Being wanted by a girl for the first time and being asked to stay on has a positive effect on Dev.
+An energized Dev is seen the next morning at the Haldi ceremony, enjoying himself as well as the new feelings for Meghna, who also reciprocates her feelings for him.

 In the climax, as the bride and the groom take their steps around the sacred fire and everyone showers them with flower petals, Dev's and Meghna's hands are shown reaching for each other gently at first and later, tightly clutching.

 In the epilogue, it is revealed that they are strongly committed to each other as well as their careers.
-They live in their respective cities for the time being, saving money for their wedding, while maintaining a strong long-distance relationship.
-Dev’s business has picked up steam and he is doing very well.
+They live in their respective cities for the time being, saving money for their wedding while maintaining a strong long-distance relationship.
+Dev’s business has picked up steam, and he is doing very well.
 They have a clear plan to get married and eventually live together in Bengaluru.
 They have discovered each other for life.